NativeScript/docs-v7/docs/integration-with-existing-ios-and-android-apps/extend-existing-android-app.md

 # Extend your existing Android app with NativeScript

+> **WARNING**: Embedding NativeScript into an existing Android application is an experimental feature.
+If you’re interested in seeing this scenario being officially supported, please [let us know on GitHub](https://github.com/NativeScript/android-runtime/issues/321).

 This article will walk you through setting up an already existing Android Studio project to integrate with the NativeScript runtime, and execute NativeScript code.

 ## Requirements: